Underneath (Angel): Plot

-Acting

-After guest starring as Harmony in Buffy the Vampire Slayer and Angel for over six years, Mercedes McNab joins the regular cast and is added to the opening credits.
-The credits are also edited to show Amy Acker's character more prominently as Illyria.

-Adam Baldwin had previously appeared as Jayne Cobb in Joss Whedon's series Firefly.
-Baldwin is the third Firefly main cast member to be recast as a villain in another Joss Whedon series, following Nathan Fillion's role as Caleb in Season 7 of Buffy the Vampire Slayer and that of Gina Torres as Jasmine in Season 4 of Angel.

 Production

 In an essay exploring Illyria's postmodern identity, Jennifer A. Hudson feels that Wesley's dream suggests that Fred still exists through her connection with Illyria.
 The dream - in which Fred says "This is only the first layer.
 Don’t you wanna see how deep I go?" - may be intended to reveal that Fred's "subliminal energy" has been consumed and deposited deep in Illyria’s unconscious as "potential energy, ready to be activated and unleashed at any given time."

 The scene in the beginning with Lorne sitting in a bar reading a client was added because the episode would have been too short otherwise.

+It was during the making of this episode that the network told them the show would not be renewed for another season.